ilpersi/BHBot/README.md

 BHBot was originally created by [Betalord](https://github.com/Betalord).
 On 29th of September 2017 (the 1st year anniversary of the Bit Heroes game) he quit the game and released the bot to the public.
 In December 2018 [Fortigate](https://github.com/Fortigate) picked up the development and from March 2019 [ilpersi](https://github.com/ilpersi) joined him to make the bot what it is today.
 In June 2019 the project ownership was tranferred to ilpersi, granting autonomy moving forwards.

 ## Special thanks
-The bot would not exist without all the people that use it or that contributed to it.
+The bot would not exist without everybody who uses or contributes to it.

 A special mention goes to the teams that created two amzing products:
 - the [IntelliJ team](https://www.jetbrains.com/?from=BHBot) who granted us a free open-source IntelliJ Ultimate license that we use to code the bot.